Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

 Two scales are introduced at this point.
 The phase $\psi(x)$ is a a rapidly varying function, while the amplitudes $u_{\alpha\beta}$ vary slowly.
 We can thus define a wave vector, $k_\alpha\equiv \psi_{,\alpha}$, which obeys parallel transported along the null geodesics, $k_{\alpha;\beta}\,k^\beta=0$, $k_\alpha k^\alpha=0$.
 The propagation law in the empty curved spacetime thus reads \citep{1967rta1.book.....E,1971grc..conf..104E}

 where $\theta\equiv-\frac{1}{2}{k^\alpha}_{;\alpha}$ describes the expansion of null congruences, $D\,\equiv\,u^\alpha\nabla_\alpha$.
-Superposition of the above-described influences is modeled and explained with Figs.\ \ref{fig10a}--\ref{fig-kojima}, where we show the dependence of the predicted profiles on the parameters in comparison with simulations in the original works \citep{1991ApJ...376...90L,1991MNRAS.250..629K,1992MNRAS.259..569K}; we notice an excellent agreement and give the values that can be useful especially for tests of new numerical codes.
-Furthermore, in Fig.\ \ref{fig10} we show a dynamical spectrum expected to be seen from an orbiting spot (i.e., a feature of enhanced emission on the accretion disk surface); time resolution offers a significant improvement to constrain the line-producing region but the observation requires much longer duration and sensitivity to capture enough photons.
+Superposition of the above-described influences is modeled and explained with Fig.\ \ref{fig10a}--\ref{fig-kojima}, where we show the dependence of the predicted profiles on the parameters in comparison with simulations in the original works \citep{1991ApJ...376...90L,1991MNRAS.250..629K,1992MNRAS.259..569K}; we notice an excellent agreement and give the values that can be useful especially for tests of new numerical codes.
+Furthermore, in Figs.\ \ref{fig10b}--\ref{fig10} we explore dynamical spectrum expected to be seen from an orbiting spot or a similar kind of a feature of enhanced emission on the accretion disk surface; time resolution offers a significant improvement to constrain the line-producing region but the observation requires much longer duration and sensitivity to capture enough photons.

 Let us make an obvious but important remark, notably, that the above-mentioned idealized scheme must become more complex in realistic astrophysical circumstances.
 This leads to additional degrees of freedom of the system and causes some kind of degeneracy between parameters (they cannot be constrained in a unique way, instead, the best-fit procedure can find during the minimization process different local minims).
 Hence, one needs more accurate observations and improved signal-to-noise resolution in order to constrain the models.
 This complication is demonstrated in Fig. \ref{fig10-sg}, where we plot exemplary profiles of a spectral line influenced by additional diverse effects, including the self-gravity, which have been ignored in previous models \citep{1998MNRAS.301..721U}.
 Likewise, a geometrically thick (flaring) vertical profile of the accretion disk surface and/or the presence of warps need to be taken into account especially at higher luminosity \citep{2003A&A...403...29C,2018ApJ...855..120T}, but these have been neglected in the past mainly for the sake of simplicity of calculations.